 Subsequent Measures: The SIC decided to lift banking secrecy off the identified bank accounts, and forwarded the findings to the General Prosecutor for further investigations.

 Report (STR): A local bank filed several STRs on a number of customers for depositing cash and claiming that they were proceeds generated from the sale of real estate.
 The customers presented several power of attorney documents used in the transactions, and promised to provide further supporting documents afterwards.

 Analysis and Investigation: The SIC initiated its investigation by analyzing the suspects’ account statements and also circulated their names to all banks, financial institutions and money remittance companies in order to identify related transactions and bank accounts.
 The SIC also contacted several national agencies, including law enforcement and the real estate registrar for information on the suspects’ real estate ownership.
 During the investigations, the SIC received a request of assistance from the General Prosecutor concerning suspects accused of drug trafficking.
 The names of those suspects were also forwarded to all banks, financial institution and money remittance companies.
 The SIC was able to identify further bank accounts and transactions, and the analysis revealed that the suspects mentioned in the STRs had sold their real estate to the accused drug traffickers for cash.
 Furthermore, the SIC contacted public notaries to identify real estate transactions executed through proxies for the aforementioned suspects.

-Subsequent measures: The SIC decided to lift banking secrecy, freeze the account balance of the suspect, and forward the findings to the General Prosecutor.
-The information at hand was also shared with the counterpart FIU.
+Subsequent measures: The SIC decided to freeze the balances of the identified bank accounts, placed an encumbrance on the suspects’ real estate, and forwarded the findings to the General Prosecutor.